List of armed factions during the Syrian civil war: Islamic State

 Starting in 2014, an international coalition of states intervened against ISIL.
 A number of countries, including some individual NATO members, participated in air operations in Syria that came to be overseen by the Combined Joint Task Force, set up by the US Central Command to coordinate military efforts against ISIL pursuant to their collectively undertaken commitments, including those of 3 December 2014.
 Those who have conducted airstrikes in Syria include the United States, Australia, Bahrain, Canada, France, Jordan, the Netherlands, Saudi Arabia, Turkey, the United Arab Emirates, and the United Kingdom.
 Some members are involved in the conflict beyond combating ISIL; Turkey has been accused of fighting against Kurdish forces in Syria and Iraq, including intelligence collaborations with ISIL in some cases.
 As of December 2017, Russia declared ISIL to be totally defeated within Syria.
 At the end of 2018, the US declared it defeated, although its UK and German allies disagreed.
 On 23 March 2019 the US-backed Syrian Democratic Forces declared ISIS Defeated, after seizing their last enclave of territory.
 In October 2019, the US assassinated IS leader al-Baghdadi.
-ISIL named Abu Ibrahim al Hashimi al-Qurayshi as Baghdadi's successor.
+ISIL named Abu Ibrahim al-Hashimi as Baghdadi's successor.
 As of 2024, ISIL continues to be active militarily in Northeast Syria, although it has lost almost all of its territory.
 Instead, most of the group's activity nowadays is carried out by affiliate branches in Afghanistan, Pakistan and various countries in Africa.
 Some international forces have remained in Syria to carry out missions against IS members and to prevent a resurgence of the movement.

 Democratic Autonomous Administration of North and East Syria

-The Democratic Autonomous Administration of North and East Syria, Rojava, or DAANES is a de facto autonomous region in northeastern Syria.
-It consists of self-governing sub-regions in the areas of Afrin, Jazira, Euphrates, Raqqa, Tabqa, Manbij, and Deir Ez-Zor.
-The region gained its de facto autonomy in 2012 in the context of the ongoing Rojava conflict and the wider Syrian civil war, in which its official military force, the Syrian Democratic Forces (SDF), has taken part.
-The Syrian Democratic Council is the political wing of the Syrian Democratic Forces and serves as the legislative government of the AANES.
+The Democratic Autonomous Administration of North and East Syria, Rojava, or DAANES was a de facto autonomous region in northeastern Syria.
+It consisted of self-governing sub-regions in the areas of Afrin, Jazira, Euphrates, Raqqa, Tabqa, Manbij, and Deir Ez-Zor.
+The region gained its de facto autonomy in 2012 in the context of the then-ongoing Rojava conflict and the wider Syrian civil war, in which its official military force, the Syrian Democratic Forces (SDF), would take part.
+The Syrian Democratic Council was the political wing of the Syrian Democratic Forces and served as the legislative government of the AANES.